To screen for and diagnose infection with a herpes simplex virus (HSV)

 Direct detection of the virus

-- A negative culture or PCR test result indicates that the herpes simplex virus was not detected but does not definitely rule out the presence of virus.
-The sample may contain too few copies of the virus to be detected or does not contain actively replicating virus.
+- A negative PCR test or culture indicates that the herpes simplex virus was not detected, but this does not definitely rule out an infection.
+False negatives can occur if there is not enough active virus in the sample.
+This may happen if the lesion is cultured more than 48 hours after the symptoms appear.
 If suspicion of herpes remains high, repeat testing may be done.

 Antibody blood tests

-- Negative HSV antibody results mean that it is unlikely that the person has been exposed to HSV or that the body has not had time to begin producing HSV antibodies.
+- Negative HSV antibody results mean that it is unlikely that you have been exposed to HSV or it may mean that your body has not had time to begin producing HSV antibodies.

 How can herpes be prevented?